HabitatMap/HabitatMap/pages/airbeam/users-guide.md

   </h2>

   <p class="p--body">
-    AirBeam2 has a 2000 mAh 3.7V rechargeable lithium battery that can power the instrument for 10 hours when fully charged.
-The battery charges via the USB-C Port, which can also be used to power the AirBeam2 directly.
-The Battery Charging Indicator turns solid green when the AirBeam2 is charging and turns off when the AirBeam2 is either fully charged or unplugged.
+    AirBeam3 has a 3350 mAh 3.7V rechargeable lithium battery that can power the instrument for approximately 17 hours when fully charged.
+The battery charges via the USB-C Port, which can also be used to power the AirBeam3 directly.
+The Battery Charging Indicator turns solid green when the AirBeam3 is charging and turns off when the AirBeam3 is either fully charged or unplugged.
   </p>

   <a id="power-on-off" class="anchor">